-As of December 31, 2022 and 2021, restricted cash was in money market savings accounts and serves as collateral for irrevocable letters of credit related to our facility lease agreements.
-The restricted cash balance at December 31, 2022 includes \$657,000 related to a letter of credit that was issued in connection with a lease agreement entered into in September 2021 for our company headquarters in Redmond, Washington.
+In addition, as of December 31, 2023 and 2022, restricted cash, net of current portion was in money market savings accounts and serves as collateral for irrevocable letters of credit related to our facility lease agreements.
+The restricted cash balance at December 31, 2023 includes \$0.7 million related to a letter of credit that was issued in connection with a lease agreement entered into in September 2021 for our company headquarters in Redmond, Washington.
 The new lease commenced on December 1, 2022, and the required balance of the letter credit periodically decreases over the term of the 120-month lease.
-The restricted cash balance also includes \$305,000 related to a letter of credit that was issued in connection with a lease agreement entered into in September 2021 for our general office and lab space in Redmond, Washington, and the required balance of the letter of credit periodically decreases over the term of the 120-month lease.
-The restricted cash balance also includes \$457,000 related to a letter of credit which is outstanding in connection with a lease agreement for our former corporate headquarters building.
-The balance is required over the term of the lease, which was amended to provide us access until January 31, 2023.
+The restricted cash balance also includes \$0.3 million related to a letter of credit that was issued in connection with a lease agreement entered into in September 2021 for our general office and lab space in Redmond, Washington, and the required balance of the letter of credit periodically decreases over the term of the 120-month lease.